 Ravenous Hydra: 80 Attack Damage, 100% Health Regen increase, 12% Lifesteal

-Passive: Life steal applies to 50% of cleave damage.
+Passive: Life Steal applies to 50% of cleave damage.
 Basic attacks deal up to 60% of physical damage to enemies around your target.

 Active: Deals up to 100% Physical Damage to enemies around you.

-AD item with a little bit of Lifesteal and huge boost to Health Regen designed only for melee champions.
+AD item with a little bit of Lifesteal and a huge boost to Health Regen designed only for melee champions.
 Ravenous Hydra is a go-to choice for heroes who lack Area of Damage abilities like Fiora as it boosts significantly farming speed.
-It is perfect choice for champions that want to have the Tiamat, but they’d rather refuse to go for the Titanic Hydra.
+It is a perfect choice for champions that want to have the Tiamat, but they’d rather refuse to go for the Titanic Hydra.

 Spear of Shojin: 60 Attack Damage, 20% Cooldown Reduction, 250 Health